The sample size required in importance sampling: Proofs

 where $R_N$ is defined in \eqref{rndef} and

 Recall that by \eqref{later3}, there are positive constants $C_3$ and $C_4$ such that for all large enough $N$,

 Since $Q_{n,N} \in [0,1]$, \eqref{vn}, \eqref{qnn} and \eqref{rn} imply that

 However, we have already seen in \eqref{mn3} that there is a constant $C_5>0$ such that $S_N\le e^{-C_5 L_N}$ for all large enough $N$.
+Thus,

-Thus, $\limsup_{N\ra \infty} L_N^{-1}\log \ee(Q_{n,N}) < 0$.
-This completes the proof of the theorem. \end{proof} .2in {\bf Acknowledgments.} We thank Ben Bond, Brad Efron, Jonathan Huggins, Don Knuth, Art Owen, Daniel Roy and David Siegmund for helpful comments.
+This completes the proof of the theorem. \end{proof} .2in {\bf Acknowledgments.} We thank Ben Bond, Brad Efron, Jonathan Huggins, Don Knuth, Shuangning Li, Art Owen, Daniel Roy and David Siegmund for helpful comments.
+We also thank the referees and the associate editor for many helpful suggestions, and the editorial board of AAP for their patience with our long delay in submitting the revision.